Petition against Azadi March: IHC terms plea premature, adjourns hearing for one week

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) on Wednesday declared plea against Azadi March of the JUI-F Maulana Fazlur Rehman, as premature and adjourned the hearing for one week.
+ISLAMABAD: Islamabad High Court (IHC) on Wednesday declared plea against Azadi March of JUI-F Maulana Fazlur Rehman, as premature and adjourned the hearing for one week.

-Justice Minallah remarked that no one has filed application in connection with ‘March’ or ‘Dharna’ that’s why your petition is premature.
-He further remarked that it is the responsibility of the magistrate to regulate ‘dharna’.
+Justice Athar remarked that no one has filed application in connection with ‘March’ or ‘Dharna’ that’s why your petition is premature.
+He further remarked that it is the responsibility of magistrate to regulate ‘dharna’.
 So far no one has sought permission.

+Justice Minallah remarked that voicing protest is fundamental right but no one can stage ‘Dharna’ without seeking permission.

 He requested the court to limit JUI-F ‘Azadi March’ to the allocated place, as it could affect the routine life of the local residents of the federal capital.
 The petition has made Interior Secretary, Secretary Education, Maulana Fazlur Rehman, Deputy Commissioner Islamabad and Pakistan Electronic Media Regulatory Authority (Pemra) Chairman, as respondents.

-ISLAMABAD: The Islamabad High Court (IHC) on Wednesday declared plea against Azadi March of the JUI-F Maulana Fazlur Rehman, as premature and adjourned the hearing for one week.
+ISLAMABAD: Islamabad High Court (IHC) on Wednesday declared plea against Azadi March of JUI-F Maulana Fazlur Rehman, as premature and adjourned the hearing for one week.

-Justice Minallah remarked that no one has filed application in connection with ‘March’ or ‘Dharna’ that’s why your petition is premature.
-He further remarked that it is the responsibility of the magistrate to regulate ‘dharna’.
+Justice Athar remarked that no one has filed application in connection with ‘March’ or ‘Dharna’ that’s why your petition is premature.
+He further remarked that it is the responsibility of magistrate to regulate ‘dharna’.
 So far no one has sought permission.

+Justice Minallah remarked that voicing protest is fundamental right but no one can stage ‘Dharna’ without seeking permission.

 He requested the court to limit JUI-F ‘Azadi March’ to the allocated place, as it could affect the routine life of the local residents of the federal capital.
 The petition has made Interior Secretary, Secretary Education, Maulana Fazlur Rehman, Deputy Commissioner Islamabad and Pakistan Electronic Media Regulatory Authority (Pemra) Chairman, as respondents.